Emanon0041/AML_2019_Group7/README.md

 ## Momentum

 Momentum improves upon the plain vanilla algorithm to take into account the previous step.
-Using the same analogy as above, the person will continue walking (at least for a bit) even after reaching a flat ground.
+The step size is positively correlated with that of the previous step.
+The step size will be non-zero even if the gradient is zero.
 This deals with the problem of saddle points so that the algorithm will no longer stop when reaching such a point.
+From the graph below, it can be seen that the global minimum is acheived using the same parameters as the plain vanilla algorithm.

 <p align="center">
   <img width="800" height="360" src="https://github.com/Emanon0041/aml_2019_G7/blob/master/images/gd_02_mm.png">